agonzaga/EC500/README.md

 NOTE: As module makes use of command-line arguments such as 'rm' and 'cat', the script may not work on Windows computers.

+<b>TESTS - LOCAL HOMEPAGE </b>

+Download and save all files in one folder.
+Run app.py in order to initialize the local host at localhost:5000.

+Follow directions in the home page to run and view test results.
+For example, go to localhost:5000/output to see the output of the module and localhost:5000/test1 to see the output of test 1.